argonne-lcf/user-guides/docs/ai-testbed/sambanova/example-modelzoo-programs.md

 ## Text generation sample
 ### Compile a text generation sample that uses the HF model

-Compile a llama 7b text generation sample (using the Hugging Face model).
+Compile a LLaMA-7b text generation sample (using the Hugging Face model).
 This will take 20 minutes

 ```
 cd ~/sambanova